Tencent/TencentKona-11/test/jdk/jdk/incubator/vector/README.md

 The goal of this project is to cover testing of the Vector API.

+Pre-Setup:
+- Make sure java/javac point to the VectorAPI build you want to test (setup the PATH environment variable appropriately).

 Setup:

 1. Run bash gen-template.sh from this directory.
 This will generate tests files from the templates to each vector shape and type.